cortesi/modd/README.md

 # File watch patterns

-Modd's change detection algorithm batches up changes until there is a lull in filesystem activity - this means that coherent processes like compilation and rendering that touch many files are likely to trigger commands only once.
+Modd's batches up changes until there is a lull in filesystem activity - this means that coherent processes like compilation and rendering that touch many files are likely to trigger commands only once.
 Patterns therefore match on a batch of changed files - when the first match in a batch is seen, the block is triggered.

 Patterns and the paths they match against are always in slash-delimited form, even on Windows.
 Paths are cleaned and normalised to be relative to the current directory before being matched, with redundant components removed.
-This means that a pattern like `./*.js` will never match, because inbound paths will not have a leading `./` component.
+This means that a pattern like `./*.js` will never match, because inbound paths will not have a leading `./` component - use `*.js` instead.

 ### Quotes